Marla-Svenja Liebich

 Marla-Svenja Liebich (formerly Sven Liebich; born September 19, 1970 in Merseburg) is a German neo-Nazi activist who has gained nationwide notoriety for her provocations.
 Liebich is considered one of the key figures in the far-right scene in the state of Saxony-Anhalt.
 Demonstrations organized by Liebich have repeatedly led to counter-protests, with members of civil society, churches, and antifascist groups taking to the streets.
-Liebich legally changed her gender and name in 2025, leading to criticism regarding the potential abuse of the new gender self-determination law.
+A trans woman, Liebich legally changed her gender and name in 2025, leading to criticism regarding the potential abuse of the new gender self-determination law.

 Life

-Liebich was born Sven Liebich and grew up in Halle (Saale) with two sisters.
+Liebich was born Sven Liebich in Merseburg and grew up in Halle (Saale) with two sisters.
 Liebich initially worked for the tax office.
 By the 1990s, Liebich became active in far-right circles, first as a key figure in the Blood & Honour network in Saxony-Anhalt.
 In the mid-1990s, Liebich established a mail-order business for far-right rock music.
 Until the business was shut down by the city of Halle in 2023, Liebich also ran the hate blog Halle Leaks and the mail-order company l & h-shirtzshop GmbH, which gained notoriety for its inflammatory slogans on t-shirts and buttons.

 In January 2025, Liebich's legal change of her name to Marla-Svenja Liebich and her gender to female became legally effective and public.
 The jurist Christian Rath described the gender change as "abusive" and a "pure provocation," stating that "anyone who changes their gender merely for provocative purposes will likely continue to be treated as a man in the penal system."
 She had previously referred to queer people as "parasites of society."
 Liebich's gender-identity change drew criticism regarding the potential abuse of the new self-determination law.
 In August 2025, Liebich was summoned to the women's prison at the Chemnitz Correctional Facility to begin a prison sentence.
 According to the Halle public prosecutor's office, this initial summons is required for first-time inmates under the Saxon enforcement plan.
 However, the final decision on whether to house the inmate in the men's or women's section is at the discretion of the correctional facility and is made based on "individual considerations".